robinp7720/SpigotBabySitter/README.md

 ```!install jenkins http://ci.lolmewn.nl Stats```

 This example would install the latest build of Stats3 by lolmewn from his build server.
 It's an awesome plugin, please check it out!
+Please note that I have no affiliation with lolmewn or lolmewnStats.
+I only maintain a WebStats interface which is compatible with the database structure used by lolmewnStats.
 ##### Spigot
 ```!install spigot <PluginName/Id>```